Bubliok/CustomDRP/README.md

 - You can edit the config any time while the program is running to change the presence

-Contact me on Discord: BullDog3g#8787
+Contact me on Discord: Young Bubliok#8787

 Discord Server: https://discord.gg/qnWrVfz